Monte Carlo (1930 film)

 Monte Carlo is a 1930 American pre-Code musical comedy film, directed by Ernst Lubitsch.
 It co-stars Jack Buchanan as a French Count Rudolph Falliere masquerading as a hairdresser and Jeanette MacDonald as Countess Helene Mara.
-The film is notable for introducing the song "Beyond the Blue Horizon", which was written for the film and is first performed by MacDonald and a chorus on the soundtrack as she escapes on the train through he countryside.
+The film is notable for introducing the song "Beyond the Blue Horizon", which was written for the film and is first performed by MacDonald and a chorus on the soundtrack as she escapes on the train through the countryside.
 Monte Carlo was hailed by critics as a masterpiece of the newly emerging musical film genre.
 The screenplay was based on the Booth Tarkington novel Monsieur Beaucaire.